-The Hard Korr Battery Box is a great way to get portable power to your off grid campsite.
+The Hard Korr Battery Box is a great battery box for camping, and many other situations.
 Like any battery box, this product is just the outer shell and requires a battery to be purchased and fitted inside the box to make the unit work.

 The benefit of battery boxes over other portable power supplies is that if you ever want or need to change the battery, it is easy to do so.
 Whereas many other units are sealed and all-in-one, so if the battery malfunctions, the units become almost useless.